Fairfield Aggravated Assault Lawyer

 Third Degree Assault Charges in Fairfield Connecticut

 The least serious assault charge is third-degree assault which under CGS §53a-61 of the Connecticut penal code.
-A Fairfield arrest for assault third degree occurs when an individual intentionally injures another person, recklessly causes a serious injury to another, or injures another through the negligent use of a weapon.
+An arrest for assault third degree occurs when an individual intentionally injures another person, recklessly causes a serious injury to another, or injures another through the negligent use of a weapon.

 More serious is a charge of assault in the second-degree.

-A top Fairfield aggravated assault lawyer could explain that CGS 53a-60 sets out 7 common scenarios for a Connecticut second degree assault arrest:
+A top Fairfield aggravated assault attorney could explain that CGS 53a-60 sets out 7 common scenarios for a Connecticut second degree assault arrest:

 - Causing serious injury to another intentionally